KeklordNappa/KeklordNappa/README.md

 ### Welcome!

-My name is William, and I'm an independent video game and simulation developer.
-I have experience in almost every development role on a game and simulation team, including full-stack development, systems design, graphics design, UI/UX, and narrative design.
+My name is William, and I'm an independent, full-stack video game and simulation developer.
+I have experience in almost every development role on a game and simulation team, including front and back-end programming, systems design, graphics design, UI/UX, and narrative design.
 I have contributed to multiple games in the past as a programmer and game designer, such as [_Cavitation_](https://globalgamejam.org/games/2025/cavitation-2)_,_ made for Global Game Jam 2025.
 I am currently working on an unrevealed indie game on a small team of industry newcomers as the lead programmer.

 Graduate of the University of Tulsa, B.Sc. in Computer Simulations and Gaming.